jdeguire/pic32clang_docs/source/__start_here__.md

 :caption: Contents:

 compiling_and_linking.md
+other_tools.md
+using_device_features.md
 ```

 ## Supported Devices
 This distribution contains files to support Microchip's PIC32C and SAM series of Cortex®-M microcontrollers.
 I plan to support the SAM MPU devices in the future, but I'm not yet familiar enough with them to do that.
-I do not plan to support the MIPS PIC32M devices because the MIPS architecture is basically dead.
-This will
+This will likely not support Microchip's MIPS devices.
+As of this writing in September 2025, there is no
+MIPS target maintainer in LLVM and MIPS itself is no longer actively developed.
+This will also likely
-also likely never support the dsPIC33AK series of 32-bit dsPIC® devices because those use a proprietary
+never support the dsPIC33AK series of 32-bit dsPIC® devices because those use a proprietary architecture
-architecture that is not supported by LLVM.
+that is not supported by LLVM.

 ## This Project's Name
 As of this writing in September 2025, I don't really have a name for this project.
 I generally refer to
 it as "clang", "LLVM", or "my build of" one of those two.
-The projects I used to create this distribution
+I have used "Pic32Clang" in various places as
-(see [My Projects](#my-projects) below) use "Pic32Clang", but that's just shorthand for "this distribution
-that works for the PIC32 and SAM devices" and not really its name.
-Some C preprocessor macros also use
+shorthand for "this distribution that works for the PIC32 and SAM devices".
+However, that cannot be the
-"pic32" in their names to help differentiate them from macros built into Clang.
+official name because it has "PIC" in the name and that is a trademark of Microchip.
+Some C preprocessor
+macros also use "pic32" or "PIC32" in their names.
+Those are for technical reasons, like to provide
+information about the device you are building for, and not for branding.

-I am open to suggestions for a name.
-I want to avoid offcially calling it something with "PIC" in it
+I am open to suggestions.
-because maybe one day this will expand beyond Microchip devices.
-Who knows!
-Also, I probably ought to
-avoid using someone else's trademarked name in my own project's name.

 ## Trademark Stuff
 Speaking of trademarks, here are the usual trademark notices for names used in these projects.

-This distribution project and my [supporting projects](#my-projects) make references to trademarked
+This distribution project and my [](#my-projects) make references to trademarked names from Microchip
-names from Microchip Technology Inc., such as "PIC®", "MPLAB®", and non-trademarked names such as
+Technology Inc., such as "PIC®", "MPLAB®", and non-trademarked names such as "PIC32", "SAM", and
-"PIC32", "SAM", and "XC32"[^1].
-These names are all property of Microchip Technology Inc. These projects
+"XC32"[^1].
+These names are all property of Microchip Technology Inc. These projects also make
-also make reference to trademarked names from Arm Limited, such as "Arm®", "Cortex®", and "Thumb®" and
+reference to trademarked names from Arm Limited, such as "Arm®", "Cortex®", and "Thumb®" and
 non-trademarked names such as "CMSIS"[^2].
 These names are all property of Arm Limited.

 These projects are all independent efforts not affiliated with, endorsed, sponsored, or otherwise